Warzone2100/warzone2100/doc/js-campaign.md

 ## camSetPropulsionTypeLimit([limit])

-On hard and insane the propulsion type can be limited with this.
-For type II pass in `2`, and for type III pass in `3`.
-Hard defaults to type II and insane defaults to type III.
+This function can automatically augment units to use Type I/II/III propulsions.
-If nothing is passed in then the type limit will match what is in templates.json.
+If nothing or zero is passed in then the type limit will match what is in templates.json.

 @param {number} [limit]
 @returns {void}